-While working or learning Excel, you’ve must heard of Relative and Absolute referencing of cells and ranges.
+While working or learning Excel, you’ve must hear of Relative and Absolute referencing of cells and ranges.
 Absolute referencing is also called locking of cells.
 Understanding of Relative and Absolute Reference in Excel is very important to work effectively on Excel.
-So lets get started.
+So let's get started.

 What happened? ????
 This is not the table of 2 you learned in primary school.
 Ok lets see whats going on here.